jseiser/cmg/README.md

 1. Input file format is less than ideal.
 2. Currently adding additinal devices/rules requires editing the source code.
 Would be preferable if data ingestion could be seperate from business rules.
-3. No CI/CD Process is in place.
-Would be nice to have time to configure Circle/Travis/Github Action to Spin up a KIND cluster, deploy the chart and verify it runs.
+3. Slight CI is in place, but no chance to do proper CD
 4. Helm Chart is not published.
+5. No error handling in the code.

 ## Adding additional Devices/Rules